-Japan is also one of the one of the largest and most established job markets for teaching English in the world.
+Japan is one of the largest and most established job markets for teaching English in the world.
 With a large population (127 million+) and an economy based largely on international trade & finance, Japan has been investing in English language education on a massive scale for decades.

 Many of those interested in teaching English in Japan are familiar with the famous Jet Program (Japan Exchange & Teaching Program), which places foreign teachers in Japanese public schools as Assistant Language Teachers (known as "ALTs").